 - Personal development opportunities will be provided at no cost, and will be a key benefit to all coaches delivering the programme.
 Including CPD (Continuing Professional Development) Programmes and invites to Academy training sessions.

 - Coaches will be offered a range of support from DPP site Head Coaches/Managers and the Academy Coach Development Officer (ACDO).

 - Access to the DPP coaches’ Hudl group – with a variety of games, skills and practices included online to stimulate ideas.

 - Opportunity to progress as a coach in the academy pathway.

 - DPP coach kit.

-A DPP coach must demonstrate significant commitment to their own development as a coach, and be able to commit to coaching on Wednesday evenings in October, November, March and April.
+A DPP coach must demonstrate significant commitment to their own development as a coach and be able to commit to coaching on Wednesday evenings and at festivals in October, November, December, March, April and May.

-If you are interested in applying to be a DPP coach for the 2020/2021 season, please fill in the expression of interest form below:
+If you are interested in applying to be a DPP coach for the 2022/2023 season, please fill in the expression of interest form HERE.